Marriage and civil partnership ceremonies at a register office

 Ceremony options form

-A reminder that religious or explicit content is not permitted, and all additions must be approved by the Ceremonies Hub.
+- All additions must be approved by the Ceremonies Hub.

-Before completing the options form, you should have
+Before completing the options form, you should have:

 - Both given your legal notice of marriage/civil partnership